nuuuwan/news_lk3_data/README.md

 A total of 646 individuals have been arrested on suspicion of being involved in criminal activities and also over illicit liquor and drug-related offenses during a special island-wide operation conducted yesterday (27).

 As part of the operation, 26,572 persons were subjected to inspection, the Police Media Division said.

+Police have identified 34 individuals directly linked to criminal activities while 341 suspects with outstanding warrants were arrested during the operation, police noted.

+According to the report, a total of 50 drunk drivers were apprehended while 3,454 persons who violated various other traffic offences were also identified, police stated.

+According to police, island-wide operations are conducted to apprehend small-, medium-, and large-scale drug traffickers, individuals involved in criminal activities, and those in possession of illegal firearms.

 ◼️